php-fig/fig-standards/bylaws/009-funding.md

 This section will contain a chronological list of approved budgeting decisions, either recurring or not.

-As an exception to Votes Bylaw, changes to this section only SHOULD NOT trigger a Bylaw Change Vote, but only an Approval Vote by the Core Committee, as explained in the "Spending Money" section.
+As an exception to [Votes Bylaw][], changes to this section only SHOULD NOT trigger a Bylaw Change Vote, but only an Approval Vote by the Core Committee, as explained in the "Spending Money" section.

 | Approved since | Expense                                       | Provider  | Approved amount and frequency  |
 |----------------|-----------------------------------------------|-----------|--------------------------------|